qfgaohao/pytorch-ssd/README.md

 ![Example of Gun Detection](gun.jpg)

-You manage to get more annotated data, the accuracy could become much higher.
+If you manage to get more annotated data, the accuracy could become much higher.

 ### Download data